 Kolsai Lakes Accommodation

-The village of Saty (Саты), 15 kilometres north-east of the lakes, has a range of guesthouses, home-stays and yurt camps.
+The village of Saty (Саты), 15 kilometres north-east of the lakes, has a range of local guesthouses, home-stays, and yurt camps.
 Most places don’t take online bookings, but you shouldn’t have any problem finding a place to stay.
 Accommodation here tends to be fairly basic, but perfectly fine.

 Alternatively, the Jibek Joly Guesthouse overlooks Lower Kolsai Lake, and also has a few yurts with basic facilities.
 These are a bit more expensive than the places in Saty, though still fairly reasonable (under £15/$20 per night) – and the views are fantastic.